Leicester Lodge of Research

 ‘1717 & All That’ – Symposium at FMH

 We hosted more than 200 visitors at our Symposium at Freemasons’ Hall in London on 15 February: Professors Andrew Prescott & Susan Sommers argued that the first Grand Lodge was not formed in 1717 but 1721; and John Hamill & Dr Ric Berman, contended the reverse.

-Videos of the principal talks have been posted to YouTube and can also be accessed here:
+Videos of the principal talks have been posted to YouTube and can be accessed here:

-The papers delivered on the day will be published in AQC 131 and mailed to all members of QCCC.
+The papers delivered on the day are published in AQC 131.

 Tercentenary Conference on the History of Freemasonry

 Celebrating 300 Years of the Grand Lodge of England

 The three-day conference held jointly by Quatuor Coronati and Queens’ College closed on 11 September 2016 having brought together scholars from across the world to speak on the history and development of Freemasonry.
 More than 160 delegates and guests attended, and the proceedings have now been published.
 The book of the Conference – Reflections on 300 Years of Freemasonry – is now sold out!